List of Digitized Films, Videos, and Audio Recordings

 Cables from Lisbon, 1941

 Audio Recording: JDC-funded radio dramatization about waves of refugees traveling to Lisbon, Portugal, one of the few remaining neutral ports during World War II, to escape the Nazi threat in Europe.
 The script is written by Edna Ferber, Pulitzer Prize-winning novelist, short story writer, and playwright and George S. Kaufman, Pulitzer Prize-winning playwright, theatre director, and producer.

-Silent footage of Jewish refugee children from Europe at a children’s home in Estoril, Portugal, and departing from Lisbon for the United States on the SS Mouzinho.
-Shots of children with name tags and new clothing at the seaside home, greeted by JDC’s European Director Morris Troper (who organized the ship transport) and others.
-At the Lisbon dock, the children and other embarking refugee passengers wave to crowds on shore.
-Among the passengers are artist Marc Chagall and his wife (briefly visible).
+Silent footage of Jewish refugee children from Europe at a children’s colony in São Pedro do Estoril, Portugal, and departing for the United States on the SS Mouzinho.
+Wearing name tags and new clothing, the children are greeted by JDC’s European Director Morris Troper (who organized the ship transport) and João Pereira da Rosa, Director of O Seculo newspaper.
+At the Lisbon dock, the children and other refugee passengers wave to crowds on shore.
+Among these are artist Marc Chagall and his wife.

 A Tale of Two Worlds, 1941

 A promotional film addressing JDCs response to the Nazi advance in Europe, showing aid to refugees around the globe.
 View clip.